brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 ::: std
 ::: addu
 [1]{.pnum} The facilities in this subclause are used to emit messages during program translation.
-The ordering and number of diagnostics emitted by the functions defined in this subclause is unspecified.
+The ordering and number of diagnostics emitted by the functions defined in this subclause are unspecified.

 ::: example
 ```cpp